 The upper-division Criminal Justice major program is designed exclusively for students who have previously completed an associate's degree program in a technical area related to criminal justice, such as law enforcement, corrections technology, police administration, legal assisting, or human services.
-If you hold such a degree from a technical or community college, or from a regional campus of Ohio University, you are eligible to apply to the Criminal Justice major program and may earn a baccalaureate degree by completing a minimum of 32 additional hours of Ohio University work.
+If you hold such a degree from a technical or community college, or from a regional campus of Ohio University, you are eligible to bypass the pre-B.C.J. and be admitted directly to the Criminal Justice major program.
+The program is intentionally designed to be completed in two years.
+Contact your transfer advisor to see if your college has an articulation agreement with our B.C.J. program.

 The multidisciplinary curriculum comprises a broad range of courses from the social and behavioral sciences, humanities, natural sciences, and professional disciplines, all of which make a contribution to the complex field of Criminal Justice.
 You may individualize your program of study through elective courses.